 Communication is Key

 It’s necessary to build a relationship with any doctor, and a urologist is no exception.
 Talking to your urologist will educate you about what to expect during your exam and what kind of treatments are available.
-Just opening up those lines of communication will help you feel more comfortable about a subject that can be hard to discuss.
+Just opening up those lines of communication will help you feel more comfortable about a subject that can be hard to discuss and will help to get women talking to their urologist.

 Make an appointment with Georgia Urology today and learn more about your treatment options!